 The finishing touch was this beaded garland I found last year at a church sale.
 The color was perfect for my tablescape, so I had to find a way to use it.
 I strung it around the wood box to make it feel more festive.

 I have a collection of blue depression glass and more blue willow pieces, so I displayed them on the buffet table.
 This vintage turkey candle from my mom’s collection took center stage.
+He also played a starring role in my Thanksgiving Decor Basket.

 I know what you’re thinking: “How will guests see each other over that box on the table?”.
 For my actual Thanksgiving meal, I’ll remove the centerpiece to make room for the gravy boat, cranberry sauce, basket of rolls, etc. But it’s pretty to look at, so I’ll keep it intact until it’s time to time to eat.